oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

  	![Oracle Cloud console, Enterprise Summary](images/2-1-ent-sum.png " ")

 	The **Status by resource type** chart allows you to easily identify which tiers of your application has availability issues.
-Each bar represents each tier of the application stack, (e.g. host, database, application server).
-Using the status colors you can quickly assess if all resources within that tier are up, or identify the tier that has resources outages.
+Each bar represents each tier of the application stack, (e.g., host, database, application server).
+Using the status colors, you can quickly assess if all resources within that tier are up, or identify the tier that has resources outages.
 The reporting of an application stack, such as E-Business Suite and PeopleSoft, is unique.
-Each bar represents an application and its components, this allows you to identify if any individual components of an application is down or not reporting.
+Each bar represents an application and its components, this allows you to identify if any individual component of an application is down or not reporting.
 Should you identify an area of concern with an application, clicking the bar will navigate you to that resource's homepage.
 We'll review homepages in the next lesson.

 2. Identify resources by resource type that are **Not Reporting**